berachain/docs/apps/core/content/nodes/guides/validator.md

 # BeaconKit Configuration - Example `$HOME/.beacond` or `/.beacond`
 YOUR_BEACOND_HOME_DIR="<YOUR_BEACOND_HOME_DIRECTORY>"

-# Your RPC URL - typically localhost if in the same instance / enviroment
+# Your RPC URL - typically localhost if in the same instance / environment
 YOUR_ETH_RPC_URL="http://localhost:8545"

 # Wallet address - Can be the same from private key